 - Oil and coolant mixing

 A blown head gasket is a serious problem.
 Ignoring the issue will only make the problem worse.
-If you need head gasket repair, we invite you to bring your vehicle into our auto repair shop today!
+If you need head gasket repair, we invite you to bring your vehicle to our auto repair shop today!